SKIDATA Mountain Destinations Facts & Evidence

 | Zermatt dynamic pricing BI tool | has interface to | Skidata | Smart Pricer announcement |

-| Zermatt / Matterhorn destination | deploys | Skidata sMove access system and 190+ new access readers | Matterhorn Alpine Crossing |
+| Zermatt / Matterhorn destination | deploys | Skidata sMove access system and more than 190 new access readers | Matterhorn Alpine Crossing |

 SKIDATA Mountain Destinations: Trust & Compliance

-| Certifications & Audits | ISO 9001 & ISO 14001 certified Quality & Environmental Management System; ISO 27001 certified information security (cloud, support, development); ISAE 3402 audited hosting & internal control processes. skidata.com/about/certificates |
+| Certifications & Audits | ISO 9001 & ISO 14001 certified Quality & Environmental Management System; ISO 27001 certified information security for cloud, support, and development; ISAE 3402 audited hosting and internal control processes. skidata.com/about/certificates |

 |---|---|